JordanCWard/Elist/README.md

 The entity relation diagram (ERD) can be found [here](https://github.com/JordanCWard/elist_analysis/blob/main/Elist_ERD.png).

 # About the Data
-Include file about data cleaning here
-Include workbook for more analysis here
+Should I include the workbook and info about data cleaning?